RAG vs Fine-Tuning for AI Chatbots: How to Choose

 What is Fine-Tuning?

 Fine-tuning modifies the language model itself by training it on your specific data.
-The model "learns" your content and can recall it without external retrieval.
+The model "learns" your content, tone, and patterns and can recall them without external retrieval.

 Your Data → Training Process → Custom Model → Generate Answer